kkloberdanz/Enigma/README.txt

 Programmer    : Kyle Kloberdanz
 Date Created  : 19 Feb 2015
 Description   : A simplified implementation of the enigma cipher.
                 Uses 1 rotor instead of 3

+                This cipher uses a rotor that contains every letter of the basic latin alphabet.
+The order of the letters is then randomized, and the text is then encrypted with this randomized rotor.
+The rotor shifts after each letter is encrypted.

+                The orientation I used for the rotor is:

+                cehtkzjmipgrawbnuldoqvfsyx

+                To decrypt, copy and paste this key exactly how it appears above when prompted

 File          : README.txt